dipkan/WebProgramming/README.md

 Basically, have to use the base code provided and implement a chat functionality so if we logon to the system from two different browsers as two different users, you can chat between both the users.
 Password and Usernames can be pre-defined.
 We can use filesystems or can use MySQL for storage of information.

+log.html, index.php, style.css, post.php files are all for this project.